Best Arm Identification in Stochastic Bandits: Beyond $\beta-$optimality: Transportation Cost Balancing Algorithm

 \section{Transportation Cost Balancing Algorithm}

-In this section, we specify (i) a stopping rule that decides when to stop collecting samples and form a confident decision about the best arm, (ii) an arm selection rule that guides the order of sampling arms over time, and (iii) an estimation routine that aims to learn the unknown model parameters of interest (e.g., the mean values).
-The central statistic that guides all the three decisions in the TCB algorithm is the generalized log-likelihood ratio (GLLR).
-To formalize the GLLRs, we define $K$ hypotheses $\{\mcH_i:i\in[K]\}$ such that
+In this section, we specify (i) a stopping rule that decides when to stop collecting samples and form a confident decision about the best arm, (ii) an arm selection rule that guides the order of sampling arms over time, and (iii) an estimation routine that aims to learn the unknown model parameters of interest (e.g., the mean values). {We use different estimators for the arm selection and stopping rules.
+Specifically, we use the maximum likelihood estimate (MLE) for the stopping rule, whereas we use the sample mean to estimate the arm selection strategy.
+The central statistic that guides all three decisions in the TCB algorithm is the GLLR.
+To formalize the GLLRs, we define $K(K-1)$ hypotheses $\{\mcH_{i,j}:i\in[K]\}$ such that for all $i\neq j$